BlueAndi/Pixelix/doc/PLUGINS.md

 In the settings the format of the date and time can be configured according to strftime().

 It can be set what shall be shown via the [REST API](https://app.swaggerhub.com/apis/BlueAndi/Pixelix/1.2.0#/DateTimePlugin).

+## DDPPlugin
+The plugin setup a server supporting the Distributed Display Protocol (DDP), which is used e.g. by [xlights](https://www.xlights.org) or [LedFx](https://www.ledfx.app).

+Supported formats:
+* RGB with 24-bit per pixel

 ## FirePlugin
 The FirePlugin shows a animated fire on the display.